tzole1155/ThreeDit/intro.md

 ``
-Due to the limitation in terms of resources provided by the streamlit cloud please be aware that the inference and the mesh reconstruction could take some time.
+Due to the absense of a GPU from the Streamlit server please be aware that the mesh reconstruction could take some time.
 ``

 ```